 See How to update title information for instructions on submitting edits to the global cooperative.

 After you save edits made in knowledge base title fields, any due changes in WorldCat Discovery will be visible after processing.
 Processing time varies but is not instant.
 Changes are often visible by the following day.

-Once you submit your edits to the cooperative, your edits will be loaded to the global knowledge base within 5 days and visible after processing.
+Once you submit your edits to the cooperative, your edits will be loaded to the global knowledge base.